As you write, it's helpful to have a literary elements list to maximize the power of your words.

 Juxtaposition is when a writer places two contrasting concepts, people, or events directly side-by-side in a sentence or paragraph.

-Use this literary device in your own writing when you want to help show the reader the differences or similarities between two things, or when you want to add an element of surprise.
+Use this literary element in your own writing when you want to help show the reader the differences or similarities between two things, or when you want to add an element of surprise.

 An example of juxtaposition is in the classic movie The Godfather, when baptism scenes were juxtaposed with murder scenes.